 Q: How did your team bring Bauhaus inspiration to every element of the collection, such as the colourway names?

-AS: The names of the colourways are inspired by materials and professors that were highly influential to the art school.
+AS: The names of the colorways are inspired by materials and professors that were highly influential to the art school.
 It was clear to me that the transparency of materials in the Bauhaus designs was something that allowed the function to really shine.
-That’s why we decided that the materials used in the Bauhaus school needed to be incorporated into the collection, like, concrete, glass, exposed beams, etc. The professors and artists of the school are also represented in the Makerspace colorway names, such as Josef Albers and Gunta Stolz.
+That’s why we decided that the materials used in the Bauhaus school needed to be incorporated into the collection, like, concrete, glass, exposed beams, etc. The professors and artists of the school are also represented in the Makerspace colourway names, such as Josef Albers and Gunta Stolz.

-AS: Campus was intentionally designed to complement other flooring products in the Shaw Contract product portfolio, such as Joy Squared LVT.
+AS: Campus was intentionally designed to compliment other flooring products in the Shaw Contract product portfolio, such as Joy Squared LVT.
 This intentionally ensures that this product designed for school environments could be part of a larger solution for an entire campus, as the name suggests.

 Q: What makes this collection unique?

-AS: Outside of the attention to detail to embrace elements of the Bauahaus throughout the collection, the most unique thing about this collection is truly how it makes good design accessible.
-Before Campus was anything more than an idea, we had the task of making a vibrant, multi-colour carpet tile, that provided the durability that the demanding environments of schools need, with a patterning that could lay a foundation for dynamic learning, while also camouflaging any “oops” moments that happened in those same student spaces, at a price schools could actually afford.
+AS: Outside of the attention to detail to embrace elements of the Bauhaus throughout the collection, the most unique thing about this collection is truly how it makes good design accessible.
+Before Campus was anything more than an idea, we had the task of making a vibrant, multi-color carpet tile, that provided the durability that the demanding environments of schools need, with a patterning that could lay a foundation for dynamic learning, while also camouflaging any “oops” moments that happened in those same student spaces, at a price schools could actually afford.
 This was a tall order, and a challenging design exercise, but we accomplished each aspect through the Campus design process.
 We’re proud to be able to offer such a unique carpet tile that will support learning spaces for years to come.

 For additional insight from Doug Grimmett, Graphic Design History Instructor at Georgia State University and CEO and Founder of Primal Screen, visit Learning by Design Magazine.